libp2p/specs/kad-dht/README.md

 [peer routing section](#peer-routing)), and then sends an `ADD_PROVIDER` RPC with its own `PeerInfo` to each of these peers.

-Each peer that receives the `ADD_PROVIDER` RPC should validate that the received `PeerInfo` matches the sender's `peerID`, and if it does, that peer must store the `PeerInfo` in its datastore.
+Each peer that receives the `ADD_PROVIDER` RPC should validate that the received `PeerInfo` matches the sender's `peerID`, and if it does, that peer should store the `PeerInfo` in its datastore.
+Implementations may choose to not store the addresses of the providing peer e.g. to reduce the amount of required storage or to prevent storing potentially outdated address information.

 #### Content provider discovery